MIQ-sirrus7/dbc-to-json/README.md

 ## Usage
 Go to https://viriciti.github.io/dbc-to-json/ and upload a .dbc file.
 Open your browser's console to see if there's any mistakes in the .dbc file.
 Fix those (using the line number provided) and reupload.

+## Changes from Original

+This section documents any significant changes to the original source code, as mandated by the GPL 3.0 license

+- Automatic conversion of imperial units to metric has been removed

 ## Example input
 See meta/test-input/00_ReadmeExample.dbc
 ```